Present status: Restored and operational

 RF280 was withdrawn from service in March 1972 and was sold for scrap in April.
 After reaching the Yorkshire scrap yards, it was resold for further use and returned south to work for the Wembley Laundry.
 It subsequently entered preservation for a short while, owned by the Kingston RF Group.
 It was sold to the London and Provincial Omnibus Circle, and then the Surrey and Hampshire Canal Society.
 The bus then fell into disuse, passing through a couple of owners before being abandoned in a quarry near Chertsey.
 The owner was traced (who did not know where the bus was!) and RF280 was rescued in 1988.

-After passing through several people’s hands, RF280 was purchased by the present owners, Gill and John Hinson and Andy Wylie in 1992 in very poor condition.
+RF280 was purchased by the present owners, Gill and John Hinson and Andy Wylie in 1992 in very poor condition.
 Rebuild and repaint of the body was completed during 1994 and 1995.
-Restoration of the interior is expected to be completed during 1998 and 1999.

 Many RFs were given a face-lift in the sixties for continued Green Line use, and only a few survive, like RF280, in original condition.
-This vehicle is, however, the only example to have been restored to the livery it carried after conversion to a bus in 1965.
+This vehicle is, however, the only known example to have been restored to the livery it carried after conversion for bus use in 1965.